 What should I bring with me?

 Please bring your photo ID/Husky Card.
-We will provide you with pens and paper.

 What should I do before then?